 According to UNESCO, 80% of people with disabilities live in developing countries and a third of out-of-school children have disabilities.
 A lack of equipment, support, and trained teachers also stand as major obstacles in accessing quality education.

-In Cambodia, for example, Aide et Action works to ensure that disability is no longer a barrier to education.
-To do this, we work with partner organizations to train teachers on inclusive methodologies and we adapt classrooms in public school to meet the needs of children with disabilities.
+In Cambodia, for example, under The Cambodian Consortium for Out of School Children, with support from Education Above All Foundation‘s project Educate a Child, we are working to ensure that disability is no longer a barrier to education.
+To do this, we work with partner organizations such as Rabbit School Organisation to train teachers on inclusive methodologies and we adapt classrooms in public school to meet the needs of children with disabilities.
 In this way, we support children to receive a better quality, fairer and more relevant education so that they can re-integrate into society through the school system.

 In Vietnam, in the most remote provinces, Aide et Action supports communities from linguistic minorities so that their education systems become truly inclusive.
 To do this, we train teachers in bilingual education methods and we develop educational materials adapted to the language of each community.